npoudelp/bloggingSite/README.md

 # bloggingSite
-This is a learning phase blogging site with content management system.
+This is a learning phase blogging site with content management system made with node, express, mongoDB, ajax, jQuery.